mattmartin14/dream_machine/de_training/module_1_basics/bash_basics.md

 ```

 This uses the shebang (`#!/usr/bin/env bash`) and runs the script as an executable program.

+Do you need a shebang?

+1. If you run scripts as `bash script.sh`, a shebang is optional because Bash is explicitly chosen.
+2. If you run scripts as `./script.sh`, a shebang is strongly recommended so the system knows which interpreter to use.
+3. For training and production scripts, include a shebang by default to make script behavior explicit and portable.

 ## Part 2: Export Environment Variables Before Running Commands
 Environment variables are a standard way to parameterize scripts and avoid hardcoding values.